-If your child has bacterial meningitis, at first she’ll need to stay in hospital for treatment with antibiotics given directly into one of her veins.
-After this, she’ll take the antibiotics by mouth.
-Treatment can last up to 21 days.
+If your child has bacterial meningitis, at first they’ll need to stay in hospital to have antibiotics put into one of their veins through a drip.
+If your child is very unwell, this treatment might start before doctors do a lumbar puncture.
+Treatment with antibiotics can last up to 21 days.

 Children with bacterial meningitis usually make a complete recovery if it’s diagnosed early and treatment starts straight away.

-There’s no specific treatment if your doctor diagnoses viral meningitis, but treating the symptoms is very important.
-This means you’ll need to get your child to drink lots of fluids and take paracetamol to keep him comfortable and help keep his fever under control.
+There’s no specific treatment for viral meningitis, but treating the symptoms is very important.
+This means you’ll need to get your child to drink plenty of fluids and take paracetamol or ibuprofen to help with pain and fever if they’re uncomfortable.

 Most children with viral meningitis recover completely.